timwindsor/BB10-WebWorks-Framework/ext_sample/README.md

 configurations you will need to modify each build configuration.

 ## <a name="JavaScript">JavaScript Part - Overview</a>
-Under the _javascrip\_src_ folder there are following JavaScript files:
+Under the javascript_src folder there are following JavaScript files:

-* __client.js__ - Considered to be a client side, exports APIs that are accessible from the client's application. __client.js__ file name is mandatory.
+* __client.js__ - Considered to be a client side, exports APIs that are accessible from the client's application. _client.js_ file name is mandatory.
 * __index.js__ - Considered to be a server side, exports APIs that are accessible from the _client.js_ and able to communicate with _native_ side.
-__index.js_ file name is mandatory.
+_index.js_ file name is mandatory.
 * __manifest.json__ - Descriptor defines Whitelisting flag, ID and Dependencies for the extension.